 Roger W. Claxton

-Roger W. Claxton, age 58, owns and operates Claxton Farms, which consists of a stocker-cattle operation and nursery operation in northern Hunt County.
-Claxton is retired as an Ag-Science Teacher with Bland ISD, where he taught for 30 years.
-He has also been involved in dairying, hay production, and small grain production.
-He is a member of the Texas Farm Bureau, the Hunt County Junior Livestock Association, the Texas Nursery and Landscape Association, Northeast Texas Farmers Co-op, Texas and Southwestern Cattle Raiser’s Association and a lifetime member of the Vocational Agricultural Teachers Association of Texas.
-Claxton is an Elder of the Church of Christ and has served as a Bible class teacher for many years.
-Claxton is a graduate of East Texas State University with a bachelor’s and master’s degree in Agricultural Economics.
-He and his wife, Kathryn, have been married for 38 years and have three grown children.
-Claxton has served on the board of Heritage Land Bank since 2010.
+Roger W. Claxton, vice chair, owns and operates Claxton Farms, which consists primarily of a stocker cattle operation.
+Claxton is a retired agricultural science teacher.
+He serves on the Hunt County board of the Farm Bureau, Hunt County Junior Livestock Association, Northeast Texas Farmers Co-op board, a member of the Texas and Southwestern Cattle Raisers Association, and is a lifetime member of the Vocational Agricultural Teachers Association of Texas.
+An elder of the Church of Christ, Claxton is a graduate of East Texas State University with bachelor’s and master’s degrees in agricultural economics.
+He and his wife, Kathryn, have been married for 43 years and have three grown children.
+He has served on the board of Heritage Land Bank since 2010.

 Jack S. Pullen

-Jack S. Pullen, age 69, is a Texas A&M graduate and a retired right-of-way agent with the Texas Department of Transportation.
-He owns a cow-calf operation in Rockwall County specializing in breeding of club calves.
-In addition, he is also involved in hay and small grain.
-He is president of RCH Water Corporation, past president of Rockwall Youth Fair, city councilman for McLendon/Chisholm, member of Rockwall Lions Club, charter member of the Rockwall County A&M Club, director of the Texas Hereford Association and a member of First Baptist Church of Rockwall.
+Jack S. Pullen is a Texas A&M graduate and a retired right-of-way agent with the Texas Department of Transportation.
+He owns a cow-calf operation in Rockwall County specializing in breeding club calves and registered Hereford cattle.
+In addition, he is involved in real estate and hay and small grains production.
+Pullen has been a self-employed rancher for over 50 years.
+He is president of RCH Water Corporation, past president of Rockwall Youth Fair and a former city councilman for McLendon/Chisholm.
+He is also a member of Rockwall Lions Club, Texas Polled Hereford Association, Rockwall County Historical Society, Rockwall County Farm Bureau board of directors, the Texas Hereford Association board of directors and First Baptist Church of Rockwall, and a charter member of the Rockwall County A&M Club.
 Pullen has served on the board of Heritage Land Bank since 1982.